jacksmithxyz/jacksmith.xyz/src/blog/how-to-host-astro-site-on-railway.md

 Select your project on the screen, and click on the "Settings" tab.

-From here, scroll down and switch fro Nixpacks to Railpack.
+From here, scroll down and switch from Nixpacks to Railpack.

 ![](../assets/astro-railway-guide/railpack.png)